 - Apple slices and a cinnamon stick are a festive garnish.
 Then you just sip and enjoy.

 First, I will always recommend that you should read ingredient labels.
 Sometimes different brands will add a gluten-containing ingredient or produce it in an area where they may be cross-contamination.
 This can happen even for items that are typically gluten free.

 Ginger beer is typically gluten free.
 Apple cider also does not contain gluten, nor does dark rum, as it is made from sugar cane.

 Fireball Whisky, and whiskey or bourbon, in general, does lead to some confusion about whether it contains gluten.

 While whiskey is made from fermenting gluten-containing grains, typically the distillation process leaves alcohol that has non-detectable levels of gluten.
 However, some people are sensitive enough that this can pose a problem.
 So you should consult a medical professional before drinking a whiskey cocktail if you have celiac disease or a severe allergy or intolerance.
 Since Fireball is a cinnamon-infused whiskey, it would have the same concerns and regular whiskey.
 Therefore, if you need a gluten free cocktail, there are some alternatives when you make this Apple Cider Moscow Mule recipe.

 What can I substitute for Fireball?

-- Rum is made from sugar cane, and therefore does not gluten.
+- Rum is made from sugar cane, and therefore does not contain gluten.
 There are cinnamon-flavored rums available.
-Thee usual Spiced Rum has some additional spices as well.
+The usual Spiced Rum has some additional spices as well.
 Or you can make your own Cinnamon Infused Rum.

 - Similarly, most vodkas are gluten free, and you can also find cinnamon vodka.
 Smirnoff has a cinnamon rum in its Gold Collection, as well as a Cinnamon Churros Rum.
 You can also make it yourself, or try these apple cider cocktails with Homemade Apple Spiced Vodka.